JSchenk8/GAProject-X/README.md

 I chose the Cocktails Database as the API for my project, knowing it was a fairly broad free public API.

-If you want to try the website out, you can check it out here: //!
-Insert link to website once deployed
+If you want to try the website out, you can check it out here: [](https://jschenk8.github.io/GAProject-X/#)

 ### The End Result